 The solution: Whether shooting stills or video, your best solution for lighting underwater caves is to use actual video lights.
 Their broad, widely diffused beams (typically 100 degrees or more) can help light up the entire frame, rather than just one area.

-Yes, you can also use strobes for still photography but, for the cost of a single strobe, you can purchase several smaller video lights.
 As we will discuss shortly, using multiple lights helps you create more dramatic effects.
 Using video lights also helps you better judge what the camera will see before you take the shot.

 When shooting with video lights, it’s important to turn your regular cave diving lights off.
 A single cave light, whether pointed toward or away from the camera, can ruin a shot.
 When the camera and video lights come out, the cave lights get turned off.
 Their sole function now will be to serve as props, helping to make your cave divers look like cave divers — despite the fact their lights aren’t actually turned on.